Skip to content

 Welcome to the Graduate Writing Center

-Funded by the Graduate School and staffed by trained writing fellows, the Graduate Writing Center is ready to help graduate students in all disciplines with their writing projects.
+Funded by the Graduate School and staffed by graduate student tutors, the Graduate Writing Center is ready to help graduate students and postdocs from all disciplines with their writing projects.
 Our goal is to help them become more confident writers.

-Starting August 23, 2021, the GWC will also offer three options for graduate students who are looking for writing support: 1) live, online tutoring (Zoom), 2) in-person tutorials in the Marriott Library and EHSL, and 3) asynchronous tutoring (written feedback from a tutor).
-All three options are free to students pursuing Masters or Ph.D. degrees at the University of Utah!
+Clients have three options for writing support: 1) live, online tutoring (Zoom), 2) in-person tutorials in the Marriott Library, and 3) asynchronous tutoring (written feedback from a tutor).
+All three options are free to students pursuing Masters or Ph.D. degrees at the University of Utah, as well as postdocs and medical residents!

 1. Live, Online Tutoring: